Guide to Acoustic Guitar Shapes

 Classical / Spanish

 Classical and Spanish guitars predate many of the contemporary acoustic designs we’re used to seeing today.
 As the name suggests, the design originated in Europe and was refined in the late 18th/early 19th Centuries.
 Legendary Spanish luthier Antonio Torres Jurado is widely credited with defining the design as we know it.
-Spanish & classical guitars feature 12th-fret neck joints, relatively small bodies (compared to Dreadnoughts) and a deeper body cavity.
+Spanish & Classical guitars feature 12th-fret neck joints, relatively small bodies (compared to Dreadnoughts) and a deeper body cavity.

-Sound summary: Classical / Spanish guitars feature nylon strings, which offer a more rounded sound than steel strings.
+Sound summary: Classical / Spanish guitars use nylon strings, which offer a more rounded sound than steel strings.
 This, combined with the deep but thin body, provides a rich midrange resonance that handles dynamics very well – listen to Classical guitar music and you’ll know what I mean!

 Looks summary: soft, gradual curves leading away from the 12th fret neck joint, a wider neck and a relatively deep body.